jerry-ye-xu/jerry-ye-xu.github.io/ds_for_students.md

 Note 3: The curriculum may have been updated since this post has been published.
 You should check the university handbooks for the relevant subjects.

 Note 4: This subject list does not cover some other areas, like decision and information theory, asymptotics and stohastic processes, econometrics or even engineering disciplines etc. etc. where much of this is applied in a specific context.

+Note 5: Do the degree that interests you the most, be it engineering or neuroscience.
+If you have an interest in anything data, I would recommend doing a combination of mathematics, statistics and computer science subjects for electives.

 ### Extra-curricular